simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 **[d]:** The vulnerability would be that back door access could extend this capability beyond the police and allow bad actors to remotely control the car.
 **[e]:** The rest of the paragraph might be excessive / overly verbose.
 **[f]:** This might be distracting, since it changes from the topic of the thesis to the topic of some people being unfairly disadvantaged.
+**[g]:** The "Skill issues" section is kinda auxiliary, but it's still an interesting point and fits in very well (at least, in a longer speech).
+**[h]:** Not much can be said on a topic that is so abstract and related to details with the software implementation.
+Talking about this is like talking about the *Trolley Problem*, but worse, because **the subject** is software details and not ethics.

 # This file
 This article is hosted on GitHub: